 In its confirmatory part 2, 180 patients not able to walk are receiving Evrysdi at that optimal dose, or a placebo, for up to two years.
 SUNFISH’s primary goal for both age groups is the change in total motor function — measured using the motor function measure-32 (MFM32) scale — after 12 months.
 Secondary goals include changes in blood biomarkers and measures of different motor functions.

-Roche and PTC Therapeutics presented preliminary results from part 1 of the trial in July 2017.
+Roche and PTC Therapeutics presented early results from part 1 of the trial in July 2017.
 These showed a 400% increase from the study’s start (baseline measures) in full-length SMN protein production from the SMN2 gene in patients receiving treatment.
 These results confirmed that Evrysdi promotes the correct splicing of the SMN2 mRNA.

 Top-line data from part 2 found that SUNFISH met its primary goal — that of statistically significant improvements in motor function from baseline on the MFM32 scale — after 12 months of treatment compared with a placebo.
 Patients tolerated Evrysdi well and researchers observed no treatment-related safety findings leading to study withdrawal.